scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Accordingly, students who are trained in classes such as DS501 and MA542 can leverage that training to get a running start on their research subjects.
-Perhaps, this is the single biggest advantage of using a language such as Python from the earliest stages of Data Science education.
+Perhaps this is the single biggest advantage of using a language such as Python from the earliest stages of Data Science education.
 In addition to being easy to learn [Lut13]_, and providing access to many libraries that support Data Science